Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Evaluation

-While these countermeasures are widely known, existing research has still focussed on evaluating unprotected implementations.
-The widespread evaluation of custom or reference algorithms raises concerns that the presented success rates represent the `best case' only.
-In some work, researchers have targeted cryptographic implementations that are widely known to be vulnerable to side-channel attacks, such as double-and-sometimes-add ECC~\cite{kenworthy2012mobile}.
-Unfortunately, researchers will likely face difficulties when replicating these attacks against hardened implementations.
-This could be partly why cryptographic co-processors have been subjected to extremely few attacks (\cite{longo2015soc} and \cite{vasselle2019breaking}) compared to custom or reference implementations.
-Indeed, there are no published attacks on the Apple SEP (\S\ref{sec:proprietary}).
-We return to the move to secure elements by OEMs in \S\ref{sec:future}.
+While these methods are known in the community, recent research has still focussed on evaluating unprotected reference implementations.
+Consequently, the reported success rates of many attacks most likely represent idealistic testing scenarios.
+In some work, researchers have used implementations that are known to exhibit side-channel leakage, such as double-and-sometimes-add ECC and square-and-multiply RSA~\cite{kenworthy2012mobile}, in place of constant-time, blinded, masked and fixed-window counterparts. \textbf{We observed generally that cryptographic co-processors have been subjected to extremely few attacks}~\cite{longo2015soc,vasselle2019breaking}. \textbf{Indeed, there are no published attacks against state-of-the-art OEM co-processors with known countermeasures}, e.g.\ Apple's SEP (\S\ref{sec:proprietary}) and Google's Titan M (\S\ref{sec:google_titan}).
+Protected implementations are not invulnerable, but they usually increase the requirements, e.g.\ number of traces, by some orders of magnitude~\cite{balasch2015dpa,maghrebi2016breaking,longo2015soc}.